UPDATED February 12, 2020.

-With 70% of all emails being viewed from a smartphone or tablet, it’s best to keep subject lines 25 to 30 characters long to avoid being cut off.
+With 70% of all emails being viewed from a smartphone or tablet, it’s best to keep subject lines 25 to 30 characters long or about 7 words only.
 You get a little more legroom on desktop, though, where you can have subject lines as long as 60 characters.

 Such limitations make it all the more crucial to get your message across in nine words or less so that your email stands a better chance of getting opened.